 White Pine - A Historic Tree

-Pushed south and east during the last ice age by the southward expanding White Spruce forest, which was to extend as far south as northern North Carolina and eastward out onto the Continental Shelf, White Pine was to weather the Ice Age at the extreme eastern edge of the Continental Shelf and perhaps in some as yet undiscovered pockets in the southern foothills of the Appalachians.
+At the height of the last ice age, White pine grew as far south as present day Carolina and pats of the Continental shelf.
 With the melting of the continental ice sheets and the slow rise of sea levels, White Pine moved westward, off the Continental Shelf, arriving in the Shenandoah Valley of Virginia about 12,700 years ago.
-Because it had to migrate north around the Appalachians and south around the Great Lakes, it would be some 3500 years after the arrival of Jack and Red Pines in Minnesota that they would be joined by White Pine.
-The western movement of White Pine was still ongoing in Minnesota when the first Europeans arrived.
+Because it had to migrate north around the Appalachians and south around the Great Lakes, it would be some 3500 years before it reached present day Minnesota.
+The western movement of White Pine was still ongoing through Minnesota when the first Europeans arrived.
 Native Americans were said to have used the inner bark as an emergency food source.
-The whitish resin which seeps out of the wounds of this tree was mixed with beeswax by the Iroquois and used to seal the seams of their canoes.
-New England forests were a valued source of 18th Century naval stores; large tracts were once reserved for exploitation by the Royal Navy.
+The whitish resin, which seeps out of the wounds of this tree was mixed with beeswax by the Iroquois and used to seal the seams of their canoes.
+White pine forests were a valued source of 18th Century naval stores; the Royal Navy once reserved large tracts for shipbuilding.
 Heavy logging for building materials and furniture followed the westward course of settlement throughout the 18th and 19th centuries.
 Regeneration was poor because of the lack of seed trees and the destruction of remaining seedlings and saplings by fire (such as the great Hinkley Fire).
-Few uncut stands remain.
+Today, few virgin stands remain.

-White Pine is the provincial tree of Ontario and the state tree of Maine and Michigan.
+White Pine is the provincial tree of Ontario and the state tree for Maine and Michigan.

 Eastern White Pine North American Growing Zones

-Eastern White Pine native growing areas are concentrated in Eastern Canada and the United States, with the highest concentration in the provinces of Ontari and Quebec.
-Although native to Eastern North America, Easten White Pine may also be grown in microclimate areas of the Western States and Canada, principally in coastal interior areas of the province of British Columbia and Washington State.
+Eastern White pine native growing areas are concentrated in Eastern Canada and the United States, with the highest concentration in the Canadian provinces of Ontario and Quebec.
+Although native to Eastern North America, Easten White pine may also be grown in microclimate areas of the Western States and Canada, principally in coastal interior areas of the province of British Columbia and Washington State.

 White Pine Wood Products

-White Pine wood is light, straight-grained and easily worked but not strong.
-White Pine is classified as softwood with a soft to medium wood density.
+White Pine wood is classified as softwood with a soft to medium wood density.
 Color varies from creamy white to pale straw, with occasional contrasting orange/brown growth rings.
-White Pine is used in cabinetmaking, furniture, interior finishes, woodenware, matches and lumber.
-The white pine produces the most valuable softwood lumber in eastern North America and is used extensively for interior trim, window sashes, door frames and for intricate carpentry.
+White Pine is used in cabinet.
+White pine is one of the most valuable softwoods in eastern North America and is used extensively for interior trim, window sashes, door frames and for intricate carpentry.
 It is an excellent carving material.
 Lightweight, soft, even-textured, and easily worked, Eastern White Pine is probably the least resinous of all pines.
-It does not swell or shrink greatly with moisture content changes and displays remarkable durability as shown by the large number of houses built of Eastern White Pine in New England 200 and more years ago.
-Because of these desirable characteristics, Eastern White Pine uses include millwork, knotty pine paneling, siding and boards for boxes, crates, coffins, boats, woodenware, and novelties.
-White Pine is also grown extensively as Christmas trees.
+It does not swell or shrink with moisture content changes and displays remarkable durability as shown by the large number of houses built of Eastern White Pine in New England more than 200 years ago.
+Because of these desirable characteristics, Eastern White pine is also used for millwork, knotty pine paneling, siding and boards for boxes, crates, coffins, boats, woodenware, and novelties.
+White Pine is also grown extensively for Christmas trees.

 The following comments where collected from a national wood products discussion forum using White Pine in the United States.